 Tongue cleaning removes the surface coating on the tongue.
-It helps to reduce the amount of sulphur-producing bacteria and dead cells which tend to stick to the tongue.
+It helps to reduce the number of sulphur-producing bacteria and dead cells which tend to stick to the tongue.
 This will also remove any fluids that have dripped from the nose back on to the tongue (post-nasal drip).
-A tongue can be cleaned daily either by using a specially made tongue scraper obtained from a dentist.
+The tongue can be cleaned daily by using a specially made tongue scraper obtained from a dentist.

 Mouth rinses have been shown to be very effective at reducing bad breath.
 They remove the sulphur compounds from the mouth, thereby preventing them developing the 'bad eggs' smell.
 The use of antibacterial mouthwashes, gels or toothpaste, if used with good oral hygiene techniques, will reduce the number of bacteria in the mouth.
 They are best used at night in order to reduce morning bad breath.
 There is a wide variety available and a dentist will advise on the most suitable.

 |Monday||8.00 am - 5.00 pm|